 Pay particular attention to the price, the length of the loan, and the interest rate.
 Never sign papers that don’t have complete details, aren’t fully filled out, or contain errors – even if the finance officer promises to correct them later.
 If you are pressured to sign them anyway, consider it a huge red flag and walk away from the deal.
 Never drive away from the dealership until you have the final loan documents signed.
 You might fall prey to an unscrupulous dealer who will make you return to sign final papers at a much higher price.

 We research deals based on representative ZIP codes across the country.
 We strive to keep this list up to date, but offers can change without warning.
 Some car specials are limited to a certain number of vehicles or a percentage of dealer stock, and inclusion on our site does not guarantee that a particular deal will be available at your local outlet.
 The easiest way to find out if you can take advantage of an offer is to click the orange button next to the car that you're interested in, and we’ll search for a great price at a local new car dealer.

 Our best car deals include purchase deals for Toyota, Nissan, Ford, Honda, Chevrolet, Hyundai, Kia, Dodge, Ram, Jeep, Mazda, Buick, GMC, Subaru, Volkswagen, Acura, Cadillac, Porsche, Mercedes-Benz, Audi, BMW, and Lexus vehicles.
 Our expert researchers and journalists also search the market for this month’s best lease deals and best used car deals.
 We’ve done the research to help you find a great ride at a great price.

-Car Deals: October 2019
+Car Deals: January 2020